 Surprisingly, the fossils are only between 11,500 and 14,500 years old.
 That means they would have shared the landscape with modern humans when China's earliest farmers were first appearing.
+"These new fossils might be of a previously unknown species, one that survived until the very end of the ice age around 11,000 years ago," said researcher Darren Curnoe, a palaeoanthropologist at the University of New South Wales in Australia.
+"Alternatively, they might represent a very early and previously unknown migration of modern humans out of Africa, a population who may not have contributed genetically to living people," Curnoe added.
+The skeletons "They clearly had a taste for venison, with evidence they cooked these large deer in the cave," Curnoe said.
+Jutting jaws and flaring cheeks.
 Massive Extinction Fueled Rise of Crocodiles.
 A massive extinction between the Triassic and Jurassic eras paved the way for the rise of the crocodiles, new research suggests.